Professional turning has become more accessible throughout the years.

 It's pretty hard to find a better deal than this lathe machine.
 It has all the features that anybody needs to get into both bowl and pen turning.

-This model's legs are made of cast iron; this leads to more stability and significantly reduces vibration when dealing with wood.
+This model's study legs are made of cast iron; this leads to more stability and significantly reduces vibration when dealing with wood.

 As for this machine's speed, you can either set the RPM to 600 all the way up to 2,400 RPM — so no need to worry about the lathe feeling a little bit slow.